 “A crisis gives us a chance to be more self-aware, and hopefully, self-determining.
 Brands should connect with their audience in these intimate moments.
 Or, create them.”
 Rouven I Advertising Director

 While work from home gave us a taste of life outside the 9-to-5, travel restrictions reminded us that external forces control our movement.
-2020 is the year we challenged norms to achieve a degree of freedom.
+2020 was the year we challenged norms to achieve a degree of freedom.

 Cycling.
 Running.
 Golf.
 People are getting into exercise big time.
 Especially individual sports.
 For sporting goods experts at KISKA, this opens up new portfolio opportunities for clients.
 Now’s the time for brands to think about expanding their customer base with new products.